syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 ### Adding control via Syncfusion reference manager

 [Syncfusion reference manager](https://help.syncfusion.com/extension/syncfusion-reference-manager/overview) is a Visual Studio Add-In that helps to add Syncfusion controls.
-PivotGrid control can be added through Syncfusion reference manager by following the below steps.
+The pivot grid control can be added through Syncfusion reference manager by following the below steps.

 1.Create a new **Windows Forms Application** in Visual Studio.